There’s a lot to talk about when it comes to driving in Norway, so here we go!

-I didn’t like being tethered to a ferry schedule but I liked not having to drive to the end of the fjord, looping around, and driving back on the other side of the fjord.
+I didn’t like being tethered to a ferry schedule, but I liked not having to drive to the fjord’s end, looping around, and driving back on the other side.

-4) Road tunnels are defined as a tunnel that vehicular traffic can pass through.
-They are plentiful in Norway and they range in length, grade, etc. I lost count of how many tunnels we drove through but it’s the vicinity of 75.
-The longest was 14.4 kilometers (8.9 miles) and the shortest was 37 meters (121 feet).
+4) Road tunnels are defined as tunnels through which vehicular traffic can pass.
+They are plentiful in Norway and range in length, grade, etc. I lost count of how many tunnels we drove through, but it’s the vicinity of 75.
+The longest was 14.4 kilometers (8.9 miles), and the shortest was 37 meters (121 feet).

 The 14.4 km tunnel was not an outlier for us.
 We drove through at least two 11 km tunnels, one 10 km tunnel, and plenty of 5-8 km tunnels.

 The longer tunnels had light shows at their midway points.
-The walls would illuminate in blue and fade to green, then to red, etc. I appreciated the light shows because driving through tunnels can be monotonous and is a lot like driving at night.
+The walls would illuminate in blue and fade to green, red, etc. I appreciated the light shows because driving through tunnels can be monotonous, much like driving at night.
 I admit, there were a few times when I got sleepy.